 Restaurants in Paris

-TIP: For a great meal, head to the Montmartre neighbourhood near the Sacré-Coeur Basilica, the Latin Quarter near the Pantheon or the St. Germain neighbourhood between the Luxembourg Gardens and the Seine.
-No specific restaurant tips are needed, as you rarely go wrong in these neighbourhoods.
+For delicious French cuisine, head to the Montmartre district near the Sacré-Coeur Basilica, the Latin Quarter on Rue Mouffetard, or the Saint-Germain-des-Prés district between the Luxembourg Gardens and the Seine.

 Markets in Paris

-The markets in Paris are a great way to sample local cuisine at an affordable price.
+The markets in Paris are a great way to sample the local cuisine.

 More tips on where to eat in Paris